Henry: Portrait of a Serial Killer: Plot

 When Otis is punched by a teenage boy whom he tries to sexually assault while selling him marijuana, he complains to Henry that he wants to murder the boy.
 Henry convinces Otis to abandon the grudge for fear of being caught if he were to harm the boy, since he has been seen near the boy before.
 Bolstered by the thrill of their previous homicide, the two embark on a killing spree.
 They set a trap for drivers on Lower Wacker Drive, faking a broken-down car, then fatally shooting a man who pulls over to help.
 Henry advises Otis to employ a different modus operandi for each murder so that the police will not connect them to one perpetrator.
 He also explains the importance of being on the move; by the time that police realize that they are looking for a serial killer, he can be long gone.
 Henry says that he will have to leave Chicago soon.
-Later on, they watch a recording of a home invasion in which they murdered a suburban family of three, with Otis beginning to sexually molest the mother's corpse until Henry objected.
+Later, they watch a recording of a home invasion in which they murdered a suburban family of three, with Otis beginning to sexually molest the mother's corpse until Henry objected.

 Becky quits her job in order to return home to her daughter after hearing that her ex-husband has been jailed for murder.
 Otis and Henry argue after their camera gets destroyed while Otis is filming female pedestrians from the window of Henry's moving car.
 Otis goes for a drink while Henry returns to the apartment.
-Becky tells Henry her plans, and they decide to go out for a steak dinner.
+Becky tells Henry her plans, and they go out for a steak dinner.
 Afterward, she tries to seduce him, but they are interrupted by Otis.
 Henry leaves to buy cigarettes and get some air.
-On his way back, he encounters a woman walking her dog and is tempted to murder her, but abandons the idea.
+On his way back, he encounters a woman walking her dog and is tempted to murder her but abandons the idea.
 When he returns to the apartment, he finds Otis raping and strangling Becky.
-Henry fights Otis, but Otis gets the upper hand.
+Henry fights Otis, who gets the upper hand.
 As Otis prepares to kill Henry, Becky stabs him in the eye with her comb.
-While Becky is in shock, Henry grabs the comb and murders Otis with it, then dismembers the body in the bathtub.
+Henry grabs the comb and murders Otis with it, then dismembers the body in the bathtub.

 Henry and Becky dump trash bags containing Otis's body parts into the river and leave town.
 Henry suggests that they go to his sister's ranch in San Bernardino, California, promising Becky that they will send for her daughter when they arrive.
 In the car, Becky confesses that she loves Henry.
 "I guess I love you too," Henry replies.
 They book a motel room for the night.
-The next morning, Henry leaves the motel alone, gets into the car and drives away without Becky.
-He stops at the side of the road to dump Becky's blood-stained suitcase in a ditch, implying her remains are inside, then drives away.
+The next morning, Henry leaves the motel, gets into the car, and drives away without Becky.
+He stops to dump her blood-stained suitcase in a ditch, implying that her remains are inside, then drives away.